-Introduction: The Motivation to Evolve Multi-modal

 SPECT and the Concept of xSPECT 1

 Motivation to evolve SPECT/CT 1

-The concept of xSPECT 1
+The concept of xSPECT - a new modality?
+1

 The Technology Behind xSPECT 2

-Motivation to move on from ML-EM-based reconstruction 2
+Motivation to move on from ML-EM based reconstruction 2

 The fundamentals of the xSPECT reconstruction platform 2

 Improving the accuracy of the image formation model 3

 The First Application: xSPECT Bone 7

 The concept of context-sensitive reconstruction 7

 Implementing extra-modal information into the reconstruction 7

 Generation of the zone map for the 99mTC Di-Phosphonate application 7

-The Multi-modal reconstruction algorithm 7

 Testing the concept: probing the obvious pitfalls with phantoms 9

 Testing the concept: clinical feasibility 13

-Evaluations of xSPECT Bone 15
+Clinical evaluations of xSPECT Bone 15

 Concordance evaluation 15

 Clinical example 21

 The Second Application: xSPECT Quant 22

 xSPECT's quantitative foundation: NIST traceable calibration and rigorous data handling 22

-Evaluations of xSPECT Quant 23
+Clinical evaluations of xSPECT Quant 23

 Clinical example 24

 Summary 24

 Acknowledgment 25

 Glossary 25

 References 26

-^{}Symbia IntevoTM and xSPECT are not commercially available in all countries.
+^{}Symbia Intevo and xSPECT are not commercially available in all countries.
 Due to regulatory reasons, their future availability cannot be guaranteed.
 Please contact your local Siemens organization for further details.